Becoming a CALA Member

 Members Zone Access

 - Includes access to early learning and childcare policies, procedures and templates, as well as committee information and employment matters.

 - Payroll services & pension support.

-- CALA offer insurance from Albany Childcare Insurance; a Scottish based company specialising in childcare insurance.
+- CALA has negotiated a comprehensive childcare insurance package with Albany Childcare Insurance; a Scottish based company specialising in childcare insurance.
 They offer a range of competitive and comprehensive insurance packages for childminders, parent and toddler groups as well as nurseries (private sector as well as partner centre) and out of school clubs.

 2. What are the different types of CALA membership, and what is the price for each?

 CALA membership runs from 1st April to 31st March each year and is open to:

 - Early Learning and Childcare Centre – from £40

 - Out of School Club – £40